What are the different types of B2B prospects for lead generation?

 3. [Criterion 3]: Customer testimonial similar to {{Company}}

-3. For the “Emergency Physician”
+3. To the “Emergency Physician”

-Subject : “Fast solution for [specific problem]”
+Subject : “Quick solution for [specific problem]”

 Body :